Making great literacy lessons easy. Why join Plazoom?

 • Simple sentences (independent clauses) involve one subject (noun or pronoun) ‘doing’ the verb.

-• A complex sentence features a main clause being supported by the addition of one or more dependent clauses or subordinating clauses, joined with a subordinating conjunction.
+• A complex sentence features a main clause supported by the addition of one or more dependent clauses or subordinating clauses, joined with a subordinating conjunction.

 • A compound sentence contains two or more independent clauses linked by coordinating conjunctions.